-The construction of the reclamation for the new container terminal and shifting of general cargo to Cashin Quay allow for other port activities that occur within the Inner Harbour, such as fishing vessels, to shift away from Dampier Bay towards the east of the Inner Harbour.
+The construction of the reclamation for the new container terminal and shifting of general cargo to Cashin Quay allows for other port activities that occur within the Inner Harbour, such as fishing vessels, to shift away from Dampier Bay towards the east of the Inner Harbour.

 Demolition of No. 4, 5 and 6 Wharves and Gladstone Pier is expected.
 These structures are no longer usable for the Port.
 Wharves 4, 5 and 6 can no longer sustain useful loads, while Gladstone Pier was not in use prior to the earthquakes.

-While the Dampier Bay Marina did not suffer earthquake damage, LPC will construct a larger, more modern, floating marina within the area between Wharf No. 3 and the Dry Dock.
+While the Dampier Bay Marina did not suffer earthquake damage, the existing pile marina will be removed and LPC will construct a new, more modern, floating wharf marina.
 The Lyttelton Port Recovery Plan directs changes to be made to the RCEP to allow the erection of new wharf structures in the Inner Harbour for a new marina as a permitted activity.
-The proposed amendments follow Environment Canterbury's consideration of the importance of a new floating marina to the local community, as well as its consideration of the technical information provided by LPC and of any potential adverse effects.
+The proposed amendments follow Environment Canterbury's consideration of the importance of a new floating wharf marina to the local community, as well as its consideration of the technical information provided by LPC and of any potential adverse effects.